0xsweat/0xsweat/README.md

-so basically I fucked a dorito bag and now I'm here
+so basically I ate a dorito bag and now I'm here

 I like Doritos